 - Empty aerosol cans

-NOTE: Bottle caps, beverage liquids, and lids need not be removed.
+NOTE: Bottle caps and lids need not be removed.
 Please empty food residue.

 - Plastic and paper cups

 - Ceramics (dishes, mugs, cups)

 - Glass bottles

 - Drinking glasses

 - Laboratory glassware (pyrex)

 - Plastic containers not labeled #1 or #2